Joannarama/Project_1/README.md

 ## Project Goals
 ### User Goals
 The aim of this webiste is to provide the user with information about the software development company, Devhaus, that is clear and easy to access.
-The user will learn about the company's location, capabilities and service offering.
+The user will learn about the company's capabilities, service offering and location.
 They will be able to review projects that have been developed by Devhaus by clicking on the relevant links on the home page.

 The user will easily be able to contact Devhaus via the Contact Us form.

 ### Site Owner Goals
 The goal of the site for the owner is to have a professional, clean and informative website that will impress visitors to the site at first glance, will provide them with easy to understand and accessible information on the company's achievements and software services.
-Overall, the website will act as a shop window, laying out the company's wares.
+Overall, the website will act as a shop window, laying out the company's wares and will foster confidence in the user.

 The website is clear and easy to read and the flow of information is logical.
-Calls to action are placed in the header, main body and footer of the site to assist the user with straightforward navigation.
+Calls to action are placed in the header, main body and footer of the site to assist the user with straightforward navigation and communication.
 The overall design and content of the site will build confidence in the user and they will gain a comprehensive understanding of the company's business.

 ## User Experience

 ### Target Audience
 The target audience are individuals who want to have software built usually to support or improve their current business processes.
-They may visit the site via links on a search engine results page, through advertising, social media or from a back link on some online press coverage.
-They may be at the early idea stage or have more particular requirements already thought out, the website will assure the user that whatever point they're at in their journey, we're here to support them.
+They may visit the site via links on a search engine results page, through advertising, social media or from a back-link on some online press coverage.
+They may be at the early idea stage or have more particular requirements that are already thought out - the website will assure the user that whatever point they're at in their journey, we're here to support them in making progress.

 ### User Requrements and Expectations

 A clear, informative and easy to navigate interface
-- Links and functionality that work as they would expect
+- Links and functionality that work as they would expect (tested)
 - An easy-to-find means of contacting the company
 - Accessibility

 ## Design
-The current Devhaus website was built a number of years ago and the company has evolved from this point to the stage where the website is not in line with the current ethos and offerings of the company.
+The current Devhaus website was built a number of years ago and the company has evolved from that point to the stage where the website is now not in line with the current ethos and offerings of the company.

 Working with a Co.
 Wexford based designer in 2021, a new design was conceived to bring the site up to date and convey a sense of modernity and professionalisim in line with the company's current capabitities.